bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/cl_simulation_testing_setup.rst

 **3. Run Webots Simulation**

-If everything worked so far, we now have to set some required environment variables for the simulator by running the script: ``$COLCON_WS/src/bitbots_meta/wolfgang_robot/wolfgang_webots_sim/scripts/setenvs.sh`` Afterwards we can start the Webots simulator with the following command:
+We can start the Webots simulator with the following command:
 ``rl bitbots_bringup simulator_teamplayer.launch game_controller:=false``
 This should start the simulation environment in the Webots simulator, while also starting all necessary nodes of the robot software (walking, vision, etc.).